wingersonMJ/ML_DL_and_CNN_projects/Neural Networks/Cancer Prediction/README.md

 the test set, accuracy was 93.9%, sensitivity was 95.5%, and specificity was 92.2%.

 The distribution plot shows strong separation between classes.
-A model with only two layers and run for 2500 epochs successfully distinguished between patients who do vs don't have cancer.
+A model with only two layers and run for 2500 epochs successfully distinguished between cell that are vs are not cancerous.

 **Figure.** Distribution of predicted probabilites for each class in the test set.
 <img src="./figs/distribution_plot.png" size=400>